John Turturro: Early life and education

-Turturro was raised a Roman Catholic and moved to the Rosedale section of Queens, New York, with his family when he was 6.
-He majored in theatre arts at the State University of New York at New Paltz and completed his MFA at the Yale School of Drama.
+Turturro was raised as a Catholic and moved to the Rosedale section of Queens, New York, with his family when he was 6.
+He graduated from the State University of New York at New Paltz in 1979 with a Bachelor of Arts in theater studies.
+He later did graduate study at the Yale School of Drama, receiving a Master of Fine Arts degree in 1983.

 Career

-Turturro's first film appearance was a non-speaking extra role in Martin Scorsese's critically acclaimed Raging Bull (1980).
+Turturro's first film appearance was a non-speaking extra role in Raging Bull (1980).
 He created the title role of John Patrick Shanley's Danny and the Deep Blue Sea at the Playwrights Conference at the Eugene O'Neill Theatre Center in 1983.
 He repeated it the following year Off-Broadway and won an Obie Award.
 Turturro had a notable supporting role in William Friedkin's action film To Live and Die in L.A.
 (1985), as the henchman of the villainous counterfeiter played by Willem Dafoe.